Bay Pines STEM Center

-Construction is on schedule for St. Petersburg College's new Bay Pines STEM Center, a hands-on science learning complex located adjacent to the Intracoastal Waterway in Pinellas County.
+St. Petersburg College's new Bay Pines STEM Center is a hands-on science learning complex adjacent to the Intracoastal Waterway in Pinellas County.
 The $4.7 million facility opened in 2017 and provides research opportunities in science, technology, engineering and math.
-Last year, SPC received $2.5 million from Florida Legislature Public Education Capital Outlay funds for the project.
+In 2016, SPC received $2.5 million from Florida Legislature Public Education Capital Outlay funds for the project.

 The campus is located at 4723 Bay Pines Terrace in St. Petersburg.

 The building has two state-of-the-art labs with high definition equipment for projecting microscopic images and other graphics.
-The largest lab can accommodate 24 students, and one lab that will be set up to handle small group research projects.
-The smaller lab will accommodate three different groups simultaneously but has the capability to handle more groups dependent upon scheduling.
+The largest lab can accommodate 24 students, while the smaller lab allows for group research projects.

-The center's auditorium/multipurpose room will seat 80 to 90 people or can be divided into two separate groups of 40-45 people each.
-It will have an associated catering kitchen to support events involving meals.
-It will also be ideal for college or community groups to use for meetings.
+The center's auditorium/multipurpose room seats up to 90 people and can also be divided into two separate spaces.
+The space features an associated catering kitchen to support events and is an ideal meeting space for college or community groups.

 Wireless sensors monitor local environment

-This facility is a center that will welcome community groups focused on improving our environment.
-SPC plans to collaborate with Pinellas County Schools during this project.
-The purpose of the partnership is to serve as a professional development resource for county and area private schools' science faculty.
-The learning center will also serve as a site for local middle and high school science fairs.
+This facility welcomes community and research groups focused on studying the environment.
+SPC plans to collaborate with Pinellas County Schools to serve as a professional development resource for local science faculty and teachers.
+The learning center will also serve as a site for local middle and high school science fairs, among other events.